 Responsible mobile asset disposition ensures no personal or corporate data ever falls into the wrong hands and that proper data erasure measures are taken.
-Strategically partnering with an IT and mobile asset disposition provider addresses the challenges of erasing data from a vast array of makes and models of cellular phones and mobile devices, including phones, SIM cards, and flash cards.
+Strategically partnering with an IT and mobile asset disposition provider addresses the challenges of erasing data from a vast area of makes and models of cellular phones and mobile devices, including phones, SIM cards, and flash cards.
 This data is purged in a safe and secure environment so the devices can reenter the marketplace or be recycled responsibly.

-How Do You Dispose of Them?
+How to Dispose of Mobile Devices

 Mobile asset disposition services require qualified vendors to address key challenges including:

-Reverse Logistics – Mobile assets, although smaller and lighter than many traditional IT products, are often more widely distributed throughout the organization, requiring creative reverse logistics solutions to mitigate costs and maximize security.
+Reverse Logistics: Mobile assets, although smaller and lighter than many traditional IT products, are often more widely distributed throughout the organization requiring creative reverse logistics solutions to mitigate costs and maximize security.
 The solutions go beyond traditional ITAD pick, pack, and ship services.
 They often require custom solutions such as return envelopes and on-site data destruction to maximize the efficiency of the reverse logistics solution and solve the challenging problem of insuring devices containing corporate data in BYOD programs are processed to the standards specified in corporate asset disposition programs.

-Data Destruction – Mobile assets require a variety of data destruction techniques to address various operating systems and device types.
+Data Destruction: Mobile assets require a variety of data destruction techniques to address various operating systems and device types.
 ITAD vendors unfamiliar with the intricacies of mobile asset disposition may not provide thorough data destruction solutions for all device types.

 Partnering with a mobile asset disposition provider allows companies to provide a peace-of-mind solution for safe and secure destruction of data, higher ROI in the resale market, and ensures compliance with environmental and reporting compliance laws.
-Furthermore, your MAD partnership should include an extension of service offerings to your employees as part of your company’s BYOD policy.
+Furthermore, your ITAD partnership should include an extension of service offerings to your employees as part of your company’s BYOD policy.
 This helps protect your corporate data and offers a green service to their employees by encouraging them to recycle their mobile devices, either through a collection or buyback program.